 - For the mounting height of the bottom mounting brackets ask your dealer. - An awning is a sun and not an all-weather protection.
-The awning should be closed in case of storm, snow or heavy rain fall (avoid formation of a water pocket)
+The awning should be closed in case of storm or high winds, snow or heavy rain fall (avoid formation of a water pocket)